watermelonbandit/bongbot/README.md

 ### Rules

-- Get the "bong": Be the first to react to the automated message the bot sends every hour with the clock emoji only after the bot sends it
+- Get the "bong"- be the first to react to the automated message the bot sends every hour with the clock emoji only after the bot sends it
 - Earn the most amount of "bongs" in your server
 - Collaborate with your guild mates to earn a spot on the global leaderboard.